Izenda7Series/docs-html/_sources/intro/understanding_the_three-tiered_architecture.rst.txt

 configured to support a fully standalone instance of Izenda as well as seamless, fully-integrated instances.

+For More Informaton about embedding Izenda, please refer to our :doc:`Developer Guide <dev/.developer_guide>`.

 *  Izenda offers a number of Integration Options.

    - 0 : All Stand Alone